Estimated reading time: 4 minutes

 Renee Ekhoff, Nebraska

 Recently, we were studying adaptations and natural selection.
 We used the life science games — Walter’s Travels and Survival of the Fittest — to identify adaptations, both behavioral and physical.
-The students applied their practice to their review for the quiz and for the adaptation poster.
+The students applied their practice to their review for the quiz and the adaptation poster.
 It was awesome to see students using adaptations they had learned through the games on their projects! — Renee Ekhoff, Nebraska

 Ann Pottebaum, Iowa

-I have previewed the games and selected ones that best fit our learning objectives.
-I have projected the games up, and we have worked through them together to introduce the site/types of games available to study for exams.
+(When working on personalize test prep for students) I have reviewed the games and selected ones that best fit our learning objectives.
+Then, having projected the games up, we worked through them together to introduce the sites/types of games available to study for exams.

 The students thought they were great.
-What an interactive way to study and review as we finished our units on atoms, molecules, compounds and bonding! — Anne Pottebaum, Iowa
+What an interactive way to study and review as we finished our units on atoms, molecules, compounds, and bonding! — Anne Pottebaum, Iowa

 Caitlin Unterman, Virginia

 We used the natural resources games to help review renewable vs nonrenewable sources.
-We also used the oceanography (weather and the ocean) to review ocean currents. — Caitlin Unterman, Virginia
+We also used oceanography (weather and the ocean) to review ocean currents. — Caitlin Unterman, Virginia

 Elizabeth Lewellen, California